elldritch/mouse4j/README.md

-# Mouse
+# Mouse4j
-Mouse is a tiny Neo4j model library which is particularly useful for CoffeeScript users.
+Mouse4j is a tiny Neo4j model library which is particularly useful for CoffeeScript users.

 # TODO
 * Simple JavaScript extending